cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-1/pyramid-of-numbers.md

 Adaptation = a inheritable trait that helps an organism survive

-Types of adaptation
+Types of adaptation:

 1. Structural - giraffes have long neck​
-2. Competitive - fighting for a mate​
+2. Competitive - fighting for a mate​ (stags have large antlers)
-3. Behavioural-  Male birds like peacocks perform mating dances!!!
+3. Behavioural - Male birds like peacocks perform mating dances

 ## Predation